truemrwalker/wblwrld3/app/wikis/README.md

 A wiki object is only visible to its owner under the ```/#/wiki``` path.
 For example:

  * https://localhost:7443/#/wiki
- * https://wws.meme.hokudai.ac.jp/#/wiki (at the reference Webble World deployment)
+ * CURRENT ONLINE SERVER/#/wiki (at the reference Webble World deployment)

 Via the presented User Interface (UI), the owner can then perform one of the following four operations: